ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:

-- It is chosen to either accept the entire payload or send back an error.
+- It is chosen to accept the entire payload or send back an error.
 Copying this straightway results in an error, which is expected as the `ConflictingIsoCodesError` type is not defined yet.
-- This resource has a resource argument named `covidEntries` annotated with `@http:Payload`.
-This means the resource is expecting a payload with the `CovideEntry[]` type.
-There are two types of records `CovideEntry[]` and `ConflictingIsoCodesError` that will be used as the return values.
+- This resource has an argument named `covidEntries` annotated with `@http:Payload`, which means the resource expects a payload with the `CovideEntry[]` type.
+Two types of records, `CovideEntry[]` and `ConflictingIsoCodesError`, will be used as the return values.

 ## Implement the second endpoint